syncfusion-content/xamarin-docs/Xamarin/SfShimmer/Getting-Started.md

 N> To know more about obtaining our components, refer to these links for [Mac](https://help.syncfusion.com/xamarin/introduction/download-and-installation/mac/) and [Windows](https://help.syncfusion.com/xamarin/introduction/download-and-installation/windows/).

-I> Starting with v16.2.0.x, if you reference Syncfusion assemblies from the trial setup or from the NuGet feed, you also have to include a license key in your projects.
-Please refer to [Syncfusion license key](https://help.syncfusion.com/common/essential-studio/licensing/license-key/) to know about registering Syncfusion license key in your Xamarin application to use our components.
+I> Starting with v16.2.0.x, if you reference Syncfusion assemblies from the trial setup or from the NuGet feed, you will have to include a license key in your projects.
+Refer to [Syncfusion license key](https://help.syncfusion.com/common/essential-studio/licensing/license-key/) to learn about registering Syncfusion license key in your Xamarin application to use our components.

 ## Launching an application on each platform with SfShimmer

 To use the shimmer inside an application, each platform application requires some additional configurations.
 The configurations vary from platform to platform and are discussed in the following sections:

-N> If you are adding the references from toolbox, below steps are not needed.
+N> If you are adding the references from toolbox, the following steps are not needed.

 ### iOS